janina-rinke/HGT_in_ants/README.md

 ```

 #### Retrieve additional information from UniProt
-We used the package *uniprotR* to obtain additional information for all LGT candidates and integrated this information into our summarized tables.
+We used the package *uniprotR* to obtain additional information for all HGT candidates and integrated this information into our summarized tables.
 ```bash
 ./r_scripts/11_retrieveUniprotInfo.Rmd
 ```